 The Centre for Mathematical Sciences is a joint department covering all areas of mathematical sciences.
-The scope is broad regarding both content and area of application, ranging from highly theoretical to extremely applied.
-Several research projects at LTH have resulted in spin-off companies; advanced mathematical innovations are often the basis for products and services.
+The scope is broad regarding both content and area of application, ranging from highly theoretical to vastly applied.
+Several research projects at LTH have resulted in spin-off companies; where advanced mathematical innovations are often the basis for products and services.

 Mathematical Statistics involves most areas associated with probability and chance.
 Theoretical research is directed towards probability theory and statistical theory and methods.
-Applied research is carried out in the following areas.
+Applied research is carried out in the following areas:

 Mathematics is a basic, applied and interdisciplinary subject.
-The traditional, but coarse division can be made into algebra, analysis and geometry, where development is driven by both scientific and applied problems.
+The traditional, but coarse division can be made into algebra, analysis and geometry; where development is driven by both scientific and applied problems.